 Getting Started: Coach Powers College Volleyball Recruiting Packages

-Recruiting Package - Gold Level
+Recruiting Package - Gold Level: $1250 Initial (payment plans available) & $250 annually

-Initial personal counseling session with Coach Powers - talking through the complexities of college is tough; adding college athletics to the mix is a wonderful and challenging opportunity that can overwhelm the best families.
+Personal counseling sessions with Coach Powers - talking through the complexities of college is tough; adding college athletics to the mix is a wonderful and challenging opportunity that can overwhelm the best families.
 Coach Powers' experience helps put order to the process and adds thoughtful personal wisdom to bring the best information to the discussion.

 Recruiting Profile Development - sometimes just called the "Recruiting Form," this is the Quick-Facts-At-A-Glance for every athlete college coaches want to consider.
 We will provide a Recruiting Form to help market the athlete and begin the file development for you.

+College Contact Templates - cover letter templates, follow up templates, phone conversation/message templates, live visit notes and interview preparation, must-ask questions for the college Athletic Department, Academic Liaison, and Financial Personnel - all designed to help you get the critical information to the coach and get the answers you want and need in return.

 Skills Video Development - Individual Skills filming and live coaching at our facility

 Game/Set/Match Video Coaching - directions for parents recording match segments for optimal college coach viewing.
 NOTE: Poorly shot videos are often the first reason recruits get "trashed" - get yours right with our help.